Older patients having a heart attack often delay hospital trip

 Many of these patients waited six hours or more, the study authors wrote in the Journal of the American Geriatrics Society.

-Ouellet and colleagues analyzed data on 2,500 patients over age 75 who visited hospitals for heart attacks.
-They found that 1,053 patients, or 42 percent, experienced six or more hours of prehospital delay.
-These patients were more likely to be nonwhite, to have heart failure, and to have confusing symptoms that didn’t include chest pain.
-Overall, 21 percent experienced atypical symptoms - such as shortness of breath, weakness or fatigue, shoulder or arm pain, indigestion and nausea – without chest pain.
+Dr Ouellet and colleagues analysed data on 2,500 patients over age 75 who visited hospitals for heart attacks.
+They found that 1,053 patients or 42 per cent experienced six or more hours of pre-hospital delay.
+These patients were more likely to have heart failure and to have confusing symptoms that didn’t include chest pain.
+Overall, 21 per cent experienced atypical symptoms - such as shortness of breath, weakness or fatigue, shoulder or arm pain, indigestion and nausea - without chest pain.

 Women having a heart attack, for example, tend to experience symptoms such as arm pain, jaw pain, lightheadedness and fatigue.

-A public health campaign targeting older patients could clear up misconceptions about what’s just indigestion and what’s not, said Dr. Robert Goldberg of the University of Massachusetts Medical School in Worcester, Massachusetts.
-Goldberg, who wasn’t involved with this study, researches pre-hospital delay and its related factors in Boston-area patients.
+A public health campaign targeting older patients could clear up misconceptions about what’s just indigestion and what’s not, said Dr Robert Goldberg of the University of Massachusetts Medical School in Worcester, Massachusetts.
+Dr Goldberg, who wasn’t involved with this study, researches pre-hospital delay and its related factors in Boston-area patients.

 “Studies have shown that patients who come to the hospital beyond the 8- to 12-hour mark are less likely to be treated aggressively because of the extent of the muscle damage,” he told Reuters Health by phone.
 “When patients come earlier, physicians feel they can do more.”